end2endzone/SoftTimers/INSTALL.md

 4) Build the solution.

-For building unit tests, the application needs to know where the googletest libraries (debug & release) are located.
+For building unit tests, the project needs to know where the libraries (debug & release) are located.
 The following environment variables should be defined:

 | Name                     | Value                                         |
 |--------------------------|-----------------------------------------------|